Current Staff Information

 - Researcher, materials writer and teacher of discipline-specific EAP courses in closed groups, for Education, History and STEM subjects such as Physics, Biosciences and Earth Sciences.

-- Dissertation supervisor and tutor on the MA TESOL programme.
+- Dissertation supervisor on the MA TESOL programme.

-In the rest of my free time, I write book reviews for Modern English Teacher (MET) magazine and the Journal of EAP (JEAP).
-I also work as a volunteer, assisting community archaeology and heritage groups in the North-East with fieldwalking, research and project write-ups.
+In my free time, I work as a volunteer, assisting community archaeology and heritage groups in the North-East with fieldwalking, research and project write-ups.
 So far I have worked with The Friends of Longovicum, the Lanchester Heritage Audit group, and Cleveland Archaeological Trust, by contributing text, editing and co-editing their booklets and reports.

 Edwards, T. (2019).
 Breaking the boundaries of academic communities: staff-student partnerships in EAP.
 St Andrew’s EAP.